 However, since most VoIP consumers care less about the power outage issue, and they are also usually avid computer users – many of these consumers are more willing to give up the few additional benefits of the major VoIP telephony services in exchange for the ability to make absolutely free (or at least tagt cheap) calls just by using a headset with your PC.
 MUO covered Flashphone before, a flash-based Internet app where you can place free calls over the net.

 There are two services I’d like to touch on that I feel are the best solutions, because they compete best with hardware-based VoIP services.
-The first is iCall, a fully web-based application that you install on your desktop or laptop PC where you’d like to send and receive calls.
+The first is all iCall, a fully web-based application that you install on your desktop or laptop PC where you’d like to send and receive calls.

 The iCall interface is very simple and clean, and the service comes with cool features including personalized voicemail and call forwarding.
 You receive calls by giving your friends and family one of the iCall access numbers.
 When people call that number, they can enter in your extension.